 Oxo Good Grips Smooth Edge Can Opener

 Oversized turning knob

 Minor learning curve

 While this can opener isn’t electric, its non-slip, comfortable grip and easy-turn, oversized knob make it super simple to operate.
-The stainless steel cutting wheel never touches your food, and you can use the attached lid pliers to remove the top of the can.
+The stainless steel cutting wheel never touches your food, which makes it sanitary, and you can use the attached lid pliers to remove the top of the can.

 What makes this can opener stand out is the fact that it cuts on the side of the can instead of the top, meaning you aren’t left with sharp edges on the can or lid.
 Our tester was glad she reviewed the simple instructional diagrams that come with the can opener before squeezing it onto a can for the first time.
 The opener’s side-cut style attaches to the can at a different angle than top-cut openers.
 Once our tester understood the placement, the opener’s cutting wheel locked easily onto the can and the knob turned quickly with minimal pressure.